ohmage/gem/README.md

-ohmage ls class -t # returns a table of classes and info the current user can view ohmage create user testuser --password "testpassword" # creates a new user with defaults (enabled, new_account set, not admin) ohmage update user testuser --no-admin --new # sets admin to false and new_account to true for testuser
+ohmage ls class -t # returns a table of classes and info the current user can view ohmage create user testuser --password "testpassword" # creates a new user with defaults (enabled, new_account set, not admin) ohmage update user testuser --no-admin --new # sets admin to false and new_account to true for testuser ohmage update password testuser --password "testpassword" # updates user's password. this is a different API in ohmage from user/update
 ```

 ## Copyright